zhangjinpengGithub/cfDNAanalyzer/README.md

 ### Features
 Output files under `Features` directory consist of rows representing different samples.
 The `sample` column holds the sample's file name, followed by a `label` column that indicates the sample's classification.

-You can visualize the output files containing different features using the script located at `/cfDNAanalyzer/Feature_visualization.R`

 #### Copy Number Alterations (CNA)
 In ```CNA.csv```, columns after `label` contain the estimated copy number for each bin.
 Column name `[chr]_[chrStart]_[chrEnd]` of these columns specifies the chromosome, start coordinate and end coordinate for each bin.